nmalysheva/adaptiveSpreadX/README.md

 ## Description
 The adaptiveSpreadX Python Package is a simulation tool designed for modeling and analyzing spreading dynamics on adaptive contact networks.
 Leveraging the innovative [SSATAN-X](		https://doi.org/10.1051/mmnp/2022035) algorithm, this package enables users to simulate various spreading processes with adaptability and precision.
 This project is suitable for researchers, developers, and anyone interested in studying the behavior of spreading dynamics.

+This project serves as a Python wrapper for the underlying [C++ application](https://github.com/nmalysheva/adaptiveSpreadX/tree/cpp_package), enabling users to leverage the functionalities of the C++ application using Python.
+This allows for easier integration, usage, and customization in Python environments.

 ## Features

 - **Adaptive Contact Networks**: Simulate spreading dynamics on networks that adapt and evolve.